Helen Norton

 Bio:

-Helen Norton is University Distinguished Professor and Rothgerber Chair in Constitutional Law.
-Her scholarly and teaching interests include constitutional law and civil rights law.
-Before entering academia, Professor Norton served as Deputy Assistant Attorney General for Civil Rights at the U.S. Department of Justice, and as Director of Legal and Public Policy at the National Partnership for Women & Families, and she currently serves as Special Counsel on Constitutional and Civil Rights for Colorado's Attorney General.
+Helen Norton is University Distinguished Professor and Rothgerber Chair in Constitutional Law at the University of Colorado School of Law.
+Her scholarly and teaching interests include constitutional law (especially First Amendment and equal protection law), and antidiscrimination law.
+Before entering academia, Professor Norton served as Deputy Assistant Attorney General for Civil Rights at the U.S. Department of Justice, on President-elect Barack Obama's transition team, and as Director of Legal and Public Policy at the National Partnership for Women & Families.
+She currently also serves as Deputy Solicitor General on Constitutional and Civil Rights for Colorado's Attorney General.
 She has been honored with the Excellence in Teaching Award on multiple occasions and appointed as a University of Colorado Presidential Teaching Scholar.
 Her work has been published by Cambridge University Press, Duke Law Journal, Northwestern University Law Review, Stanford Law Review Online, and the Supreme Court Review, among others.

 Published Books